stuartpb/envigor/README.md

 ## database

-The "database" hash, if present, contains the content of `env.DATABASE_URL` in its `url` field.
+The "database" hash, if present, contains the content of `env.DATABASE_URL` in its url field.

-Use of `database` / `DATABASE_URL` is discouraged, and is included primarily for the use of applications with legacy configuration schemas.
+Use of "database" / `DATABASE_URL` is discouraged, and is included primarily for the use of applications with legacy configuration schemas.

-Note that, while DATABASE_URL is conventionally used to refer to a PostgreSQL database on Heroku, envigor **does not** use DATABASE_URL as a fallback name for the PostgreSQL URL.
+Note that, while `DATABASE_URL` is conventionally used to refer to a PostgreSQL database on Heroku, envigor **does not** use `DATABASE_URL` as a fallback name for the PostgreSQL URL.
 See the section on `postgresql`.

 ## bitcoin